The Great Game 🎲 Planet Kollarum

 🎲

 In his suite overlooking the city of Kollarum, Talfar shut the curtains and sat down in front of his coffee table.
-Floating six inches above the wood was a translucent ellipsoid, commonly (and mistakenly) referred to as an orb or a fractal orb.
-The points and lines within the orb were a miniature version of the cosmos.
+Floating six inches above the fragrant cedar tabletop was a translucent ellipsoid, tingling with tiny lights.
+The ellipsoid was commonly (and mistakenly) referred to as an orb.
+It was developed a million years ago by the sage Algotodo.
+In his Book of Fractals, Algotodo wrote,

 The fractal orb was the most advanced personal computer in the 13 universes of the Kraslika.
-Powered by its own tiny subatomic engine, the orb could be as large as a football stadium or as small as a marble you put in your pocket.
-What mattered wasn’t its size, but rather the owner’s history with it: what the owner had asked of it and what data, networks, and algorithms the owner had integrated into its functioning.
-This was why it was called a personal computer.
-The most popular brand of orb was elliptoid in shape and called the watermelon.
+Powered by its own tiny subatomic engine, the orb could be as large as a football stadium or as small as a soy bean.
+What mattered wasn’t its size, but rather the other half’s history with it: what the other half had asked of it and what algorithms, networks, and data the other half had integrated into its operations.
+The information you got from the orb was only as insightful as what you asked it, what databanks you drew from, and what algorithms you activated.
+Like any communications system, you only got from it what you were shrewd enough to get.

 Every fractal orb was impossible to hack.
-You’d need an exact copy of the owner’s body to do that.
-But if you could hack it, it could tell you everything about its owner, and everything about all the secrets he kept to himself.
-Well, to himself and to the orb, which was in effect another part of his self.
-It was an expanded, geo-spatial part that held all the things the owner was liable to forget.
-It also held his most arcane, hidden, and improbable speculations.
-It held the permutations of how his dreams might work out, and it held nightmare scenarios of what would happen if they didn’t.
+You’d need an exact copy of the other half to do that.
+But if you could hack it, it could tell you everything about the other half, and everything about all the secrets it kept to himself.
+Well, to itself and to the orb, which was in effect the other half of its self too.
+In this sense the orb was an expanded, geo-spatial half that held all the things the other half never knew or was liable to forget.
+It also held its most arcane, hidden, and improbable speculations.
+It held the permutations of how its dreams might work out, and it held disturbing scenarios of what would happen if they didn’t.

 🎲